-Rep.-elect Sara Jacobs (D-CA) defeated Georgette Gómez (D-CA) for the seat left open by the retirement of Rep. Susan Davis (D-CA).
-She is the founder and chair of San Diego for Every Child: The Coalition to End Child Poverty.
-She previously served in the Department of State during the Obama Administration and was a policy advisor to Hillary Clinton’s 2016 presidential campaign.
+Rep. Sara Jacobs (D-CA) defeated Georgette Gómez (D-CA) for the seat left open by the retirement of Rep. Susan Davis (D-CA).
+She previously served as the Founder and Chair of San Diego for Every Child: The Coalition to End Child Poverty.
+She also served in the Department of State during the Obama Administration and was a policy advisor to Hillary Clinton’s 2016 presidential campaign.

-Rep.-elect Young Kim (R-CA) defeated incumbent Rep. Gil Cisneros (D-CA) in a rematch from the 2018 election cycle.
+Rep. Young Kim (R-CA) defeated incumbent Rep. Gil Cisneros (D-CA) in a rematch from the 2018 election cycle.
 She immigrated to the United States from Korea and began her career as a small business owner and financial analyst.
-Rep.-elect Kim is a former congressional aide to Rep. Ed Royce (R-CA).
-In 2014, she became the first Korean American Republican elected to the Assembly and is among the first Korean American women elected to Congress.
+Rep. Kim is a former congressional aide to Rep. Ed Royce (R-CA).
+In 2014, she became the first Korean American Republican elected to the State Assembly and is among the first Korean American women elected to Congress.

-Rep.-elect Nancy Mace (R-SC) defeated incumbent Rep. Joe Cunningham (D-SC).
-She is a member of the South Carolina General Assembly, a position she has held since 2018.
+Rep. Nancy Mace (R-SC) defeated incumbent Rep. Joe Cunningham (D-SC).
+She previously served as a member of the South Carolina General Assembly.
 She is the first woman to graduate from The Citadel and is the author of In the Company of Men: A Woman at The Citadel.
-She is the recipient of the Taxpayer Hero Award from the South Carolina Club for Growth.
+Rep. Mace is the recipient of the Taxpayer Hero Award from the South Carolina Club for Growth.

-Rep.-elect Nicole Malliotakis (R-NY) defeated incumbent Rep. Max Rose (D-NY).
-She was elected to the New York State Assembly in 2010, and currently serves as Minority Whip.
-Rep.-elect Malliotakis is the only Republican woman and only Hispanic Republican elected official in New York City.
+Rep. Nicole Malliotakis (R-NY) defeated incumbent Rep. Max Rose (D-NY).
+She was elected to the New York State Assembly in 2010; during her tenure in the State Assembly she served as Minority Whip.
+Rep. Malliotakis was the only Republican woman and only Hispanic Republican elected official in New York City.
 She previously ran for mayor of New York City in 2017.

-Rep.-elect Mary Miller (R-IL) defeated Erika Weaver (D-IL) for the seat left vacant by the retirement of Rep. John Shimkus (R-IL).
-She is a teacher and businesswoman who decided to run for office to be a voice for families and businesses in Congress.
+Rep. Mary Miller (R-IL) defeated Erika Weaver (D-IL) for the seat left vacant by the retirement of Rep. John Shimkus (R-IL).
+A former teacher and businesswoman, she decided to run for office to be a voice for families and businesses in Congress.
 She and her husband have run their family farm for 40 years.

-Rep-elect Deborah Ross (D-NC) defeated Alan Swain (R-NC) for the seat left open by the retirement of Rep. George Holding (R-NC).
-The civil rights attorney previously practiced law for 25 years before becoming state director of the North Carolina ACLU.
+Rep. Deborah Ross (D-NC) defeated Alan Swain (R-NC) for the seat left open by the retirement of Rep. George Holding (R-NC).
+The civil rights attorney previously practiced law for 25 years before becoming State Director of the North Carolina ACLU.
 She was elected to the North Carolina House of Representatives in 2002, where she served as both Majority and Minority Whip.

-Rep.-elect Victoria Spartz (R-IN) defeated Christina Hale (D-IN) for the seat left open by the retirement of Rep. Susan Brooks (R-IN).
+Rep. Victoria Spartz (R-IN) defeated Christina Hale (D-IN) for the seat left open by the retirement of Rep. Susan Brooks (R-IN).
 She immigrated to the United States from Ukraine in 2000.
-She is the president of the Hamilton County Republican Women and previously served as chief financial officer for the Office for the Indiana Attorney General.
+She is the former president of the Hamilton County Republican Women and previously served as Chief Financial Officer for the Office for the Indiana Attorney General.
 She was elected to the Indiana State Senate in 2017.

-Rep.-elect Marilyn Strickland (D-WA) defeated Beth Doglio (D-WA) for the seat left open by the retirement of Rep. Denny Heck (D-WA).
-She served as mayor of Tacoma, Washington from 2010-2018.
-She previously served on the Tacoma City Council, and will be the first African American to represent Washington in Congress and the first Korean American woman elected to Congress.
+Rep. Marilyn Strickland (D-WA) defeated Beth Doglio (D-WA) for the seat left open by the retirement of Rep. Denny Heck (D-WA).
+She served as Mayor of Tacoma, Washington from 2010-2018.
+She previously served on the Tacoma City Council, and is the first African American to represent Washington in Congress and among the first Korean American women elected to Congress.

-Rep.-elect Beth Van Duyne (R-TX) defeated Candace Valenzuela (D-TX) for the seat left open by the retirement of Rep. Kenny Marchant (R-TX).
-She is the former mayor of Irving, Texas, the first woman to hold the position.
-Rep.-elect Van Duyne served as an official in the Department of Housing and Urban Development during the Trump Administration.
+Rep. Beth Van Duyne (R-TX) defeated Candace Valenzuela (D-TX) for the seat left open by the retirement of Rep. Kenny Marchant (R-TX).
+She is the former Mayor of Irving, Texas, the first woman to hold the position.
+Rep. Van Duyne served as an official in the Department of Housing and Urban Development during the Trump Administration.

-Rep.-elect Nikema Williams (D-GA) defeated Angela Stanton King (R-GA) for the seat left vacant by the death of Rep. John Lewis (D-GA).
-She is the first African American woman to chair the Georgia Democratic Party and a member of the Georgia State Senate.
+Rep. Nikema Williams (D-GA) defeated Angela Stanton King (R-GA) for the seat left vacant by the death of Rep. John Lewis (D-GA).
+She previously served as a member of the Georgia State Senate and was the first African American woman to chair the Georgia Democratic Party.
 She is a self-described “fearless advocate for women and families,” and has been recognized as one of 100 Most Influential Georgians.